ed-conte/personal-literature-review-website/design-plan/design-journey.md

 - Classical
 - Gothic Horror
 - Epic Poems
+- Homepage

 > Explain why the names of these pages make sense for your site's audience.

 > naming the pages after the genres of books included allowes the user to search for a book/content in the specific genre that the reader desires to engage with.
 All content is geared towards the historically inclined reader, but breaking down those catagories streamlines the experience.

 ## Visual Themes (Milestone 3)